jsconfkorea/2020.jsconfkorea.com/src/docs/code-of-conduct.en.md

 Event organizers may take action to address anything designed to, or with the clear impact of, disrupting the event or making the environment hostile for any participants.

-We expect participants to follow these rules at all event venues and event-related social activities.
+We expect participants to follow these rules at all event spaces and event-related activities, both online and offline.
+These include our social media posts and chat rooms in online conferencing platforms.

 # INCLUSIVE LANGUAGE